galaxyproject/training-material/topics/transcriptomics/tutorials/rna-seq-analysis-with-askomics-it/tutorial.md

         - rna-seq-counts-to-genes
 questions:
 - How to integrate RNA-Seq results with other datasets using AskOmics?
-- How to query this datasets to answer a biological question?
+- How to query these datasets to answer a biological question?
 - How to exploit distant SPARQL endpoint to retrieve information?
 objectives:
 - Launch an AskOmics Interactive Tool
 - Integrate RNA-Seq and reference datasets into AskOmics
-- Create a complex query to get over-expressed genes, their location on the reference genome, and check if they are included in a known QTL.
+- Create a complex query to get over-expressed genes, their location on the reference genome, and check if they are included in a known QTL
 - Complete the query to get the human homologs and their location using neXtProt database
 time_estimation: 2H
 key_points:
-- AskOmics helps to integrate multiple data sources into an RDF database without knowing the Semantic Web
+- AskOmics helps to integrate multiple data sources into an RDF database without prior knowledge in the Semantic Web
 - It can also be connected to external SPARQL endpoit, such as [neXtProt](https://nextprot.org)
-- AskOmics help to perform complex SPARQL queries without knowing SPARQL using a user-friendly interface
+- AskOmics helps to perform complex SPARQL queries without knowing SPARQL using a user-friendly interface
 contributors:
 - xgaia